michelleroser/four-paws-javascript/README.md

 * Bootstrap5: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+* The integration of Email JS was supported with Code Institute Guides.

 ### Content